FliegendeWurst/TriliumDroid/README.md

 - Upgrading to newer database versions / Trilium versions
 - Support for Android 8.0+

+## Usage

+1. Download the app from the [latest release](https://github.com/FliegendeWurst/TriliumDroid/releases).
+2. Install the APK.
+You need to enable installing apps from unknown sources.
+3. Open the app and configure your sync server (hostname, port, password).
+4. Go back, open the three-dot menu at the top and click sync.
+5. Wait until sync is finished.

+Then, you can:

+- inspect and navigate the note tree by opening the left side bar
+- inspect note attributes by opening the right side bar
+- jump to notes using the floating action button in the bottom right corner
+- edit notes using the edit button in the top action bar

+There is also some preliminary support for scripting, but it doesn't work exactly like the Trilium API at the moment.

 ## TODO
 - Editing attributes
 - #sorted attribute